 If you just happen to have leftover salsa, you can definitely use to make this mango curry and serve it over a bed of white rice.
 Or, use it to make mango chicken salsa.

-Here are some tips for making this mango habanero salsa.
+Here are some tips for making this mango dip.
 Please check them out before you prepare it.

 Best To Wear Gloves: The habanero pepper is very hot.
 We strongly recommend you wear gloves when handling the pepper so that you do accidently burn yourself when you touch your face or eyes.